RPG Playground User Manual

 Now that you know the basic components of an RPG Playground game, let’s see how we can work with it in practice.

-When your game is running, on the top-left there is an open project pane button.
-When clicking it, the project pane will open on the left side of the screen.
-You can close this dialog and resume your game by pressing the close project pane button on the top-right of the project pane.
+When your game is running, on the top-left there is an open project panel button.
+When clicking it, the project panel will open on the left side of the screen.
+Close this dialog and resume your game by pressing the close project panel button on the top-right.

-The scenery tab allows you to add and remove scenery such as trees, buildings, tables, etc. to your level.
+• Scenery: add and remove scenery such as trees, buildings, tables, etc. to your level

 Actors Tab